IIIF/cookbook-recipes/README.md

  * `id.url` - the current resolvable URL for this resource e.g. https://preview.iiif.io/cookbook/master/recipe/0001-mvm-image/manifest.json
  * `id.path` - the URL to the current directory of the file e.g. https://preview.iiif.io/cookbook/master/recipe/0001-mvm-image/.
 This can be useful for linking to annotation or collection JSON in the current directory.

-For an example of these in variables in practice please see:
+For an example of these variables in practice please see:

 https://github.com/IIIF/cookbook-recipes/blob/master/recipe/0001-mvm-image/manifest.json